algorandfoundation/algokit-cli/docs/cli/index.md

 ### --workspace, --no-workspace
 Whether to prefer structuring standalone projects as part of a workspace.
+An AlgoKit workspace is a conventional project structure that allows managing multiple standalone projects in a monorepo.

 ### -a, --answer <key> <value>